Macroscopicity of quantum mechanical superposition tests via hypothesis falsification: Mechanical entanglement of photonic crystals

 \subsection{Experimentally achieved macroscopicity}

 The two oscillators in Ref.~\cite{Riedinger2018} are characterized by the effective mass $\varrho V_{\rm m} \approx 9\times10^{-17}$\,kg \cite{PrivateCommRiedinger} and the mechanical frequency $\omega \approx 2\pi\times 5\,{\rm GHz}$.
 The exact displacement field depends on the precise geometry of the photonic crystal, and is only numerically accessible.
 Since the details of the mode function are expected to be of minor relevance we approximate the shape of the oscillator by an elastic silicon cuboid containing only those atoms of the nanobeam that contribute to the elastic deformation.
-The dimension of this cuboid is set by the effective mass and frequency of the oscillator, yielding for its ground mode $L_x\times L_y\times L_z \approx 0.31\,\mu{\rm m}\times0.31\,\mu{\rm m}\times0.84\,\mu{\rm m}$, using the speed of sound $v = 8433$\,m/s and density $\varrho = 2300$\,kg/m$^3$ of silicon.
+The resulting displacement field of the simplest longitudinal mode has the form